RustaceansKenya/driver-development-book/driver_book/src/bare_metal/binary_tools/bin_tools.md

 1. An **executable binary** is a binary file that gets produced by a compilation toolchain, this file is fully executable and self-contained. (eg main.out on linux)

 2. A **Relocatable object file** is a specific type of binary file produced by a compiler or assembler.
 It contains machine code, but it is not a complete executable program.
 Instead, it represents a single translation unit (e.g, a compiled source file) that needs to be linked with other object files and libraries to create a final executable. (eg lib.o).
 It is called relocatable because it contains symbols that references memory addresses that are NOT FINAL.
-This was covered in the Linking chapter.

 3. A **dynamic binary file** is a shared library produced by a compilation toolchain too.
 It is fully compiled and linked, but it is designed to be loaded at runtime rather than being fully self-contained. (e.g., .so on Linux, .dll on Windows)